BattModels/SALSA/README.md

 Pipeline related codes can be found at [Pipeline files](Pipeline%20files/) folder.

 ### 📊 CSV Data
 All experimental data used in this study are available in the CSV file: [NaFSI.csv](NaFSI.csv)

-This file includes columns for timestamps, sensor readings, and calculated values.
-You can load it directly using Python, R, or other data analysis tools.
+This file includes columns for experiment ID, temperature in degree celsius, date of experiment, mass percentage of solvent(s) used in %, and solubility value in grams per 100 grams of solvent.

 ### 📄 Preprint